 We are the European Network for the Work with Perpetrators of Domestic Violence

-Founded in 2014, today we unite 60 members proudly active throughout 32 European countries.
+Founded in 2014, we now unite 64 members active throughout 32 European countries.
 Our members include perpetrators programmes, researchers, as well as victim support services.
 To learn more about perpetrator work, take a look at our FAQs.

 Damian has many years’ experience in the domestic abuse sector.
 As a part of his freelance business, Damian delivers training across the UK on male perpetrator work, male survivor work, work with children and young people, religious communities and domestic abuse, and other tailored courses.
 He also writes programme manuals, supports organisations with policy writing, delivers clinical supervision for practitioners, assists professionals with skill development and organisations with meeting Respect Accreditation Standards.
 Further fields of expertise include: projects in schools, youth offending and youth inclusion work, work with male perpetrators on varied settings, establishing partnerships and consortium projects on early intervention with various public institutions and services.
 Damian also coordinated the first series of network meetings of male refugees in the UK with the purpose of developing good practice standards for male refugees.
 He is a Respect Accredited Trainer, delivers trainings and workshops for Respect, and was part of the working group that established Respect as a national association in the UK.
 He has delivered workshops at the WWP EN Annual Conference in Florence in 2014.